Welcome to Beaufort Court, a ground breaking refurbishment of a disused egg farm into a state-of-the-art eco-friendly head office for the RES Group.

-Our innovative solar slates have been developed with similar properties to roofing slates.
+Innovative solar slates have been developed with similar properties to roofing slates.
 They are fully weather proof and, unlike traditional solar panels, blend in with standard roof slates to provide an aesthetically pleasing solar panel roof.
-Our Solar Slates are ideal for use in conservation areas, on historic buildings, new builds or renovation projects.
+Solar Slates are ideal for use in conservation areas, on historic buildings, new builds or renovation projects.

 Our 225kW wind turbine, is 50m tall to the blade tip and generates enough electricity to power up to 40 homes.
 It was manufactured in 1995, though RES bought it second hand in 2003.
 Quiet and efficient, it saves the emission of harmful greenhouse gases by harnessing the natural power of the wind.

 5 hectares of an energy crop called miscanthus, or 'Elephant Grass', is grown here.
 Although it is not suitable for our biomass boiler, it is sent to be burned at power stations to provide low-carbon electricity.
 The CO2 emitted during combustion is re-absorbed as the crop grows again, and the emissions associated with managing this crop are very low.